cytoscape/cytoscape/README.md

 * [Git](https://git-scm.com/)
 * [_cy.sh_](https://github.com/cytoscape/cytoscape-scripts) - Utility script for building Cytoscape core distribution.

-While you can use any tool to build Cytoscape 3, a popular tool for this is Eclipse, which has its own Maven and Git support.
+While you can use any tool to build Cytoscape 3, a popular tool for this is Eclipse, which has its own Maven and Git support, too.

-### Cytoscape 3 Core Sub Projects
+### Cytoscape 3 Core Main and Sub Projects
-Cytoscape source code is maintained in several GitHub repositories:
+Cytoscape source code is maintained in several GitHub repositories, and is organized into a main project and several sub-projects:

 * [parent](https://github.com/cytoscape/cytoscape-parent)
 * [api](https://github.com/cytoscape/cytoscape-api)